-One of the most common issues that affect electronics hardware is insufficient heat dissipation features in the design.
+One of the most issues that affect electronics hardware is insufficient heat dissipation features in the design.
 When you’re creating a prototype for fun and probably turning it off after a couple hours of usage, it’s understandable that thermal management strategies are absent in the design.

 Commercially designed hardware may be deployed in harsh environments where the surrounding temperature can go beyond 50°C. Sometimes, this is compounded by the lack of airflow when the PCB is placed in an enclosure.

 It can get pretty hot in commercial designs.

 Ensure that you learn about heatsinks, thermal vias and keeping heat dissipating components away from other critical circuitry.
 After all, your circuit is only as secure as you can accurately design for.
 An electronic won’t simply stay safe when it’s using power and its circuits are not routed properly, for example.
 Taking these steps could mean the difference between a long-lasting circuit or frequent calls from angry clients.

 Unlike a hobbyist project, commercial hardware may need to operate for years without any signs of failure.
 Some hardware used in critical applications like medical or military, for instance, cannot afford to be unstable and are subject to strict standards and regulations.
 But if you were designing a circuit for a sensor for in-home use to connect your doghouse to have wifi, then perhaps you can afford to be a bit less rigid with your electronics safety.